Grief and Glory

 This is the weightiest experience of your life.
 You were not prepared in advance for the loss of your child.
 This child was within you; his or her body could grow because yours sustained him or her.
 And so, when your child ceased to grow or your child’s heart ceased to beat, in a sense, you ceased too.
 The physical cause for your child’s life to end, whether explained or unexplained, seems to have seeped into your own body.
 Even if you may not like to think about it or talk about it, death has become a new kind of reality to you.

-Death was something distant—a sorrowful concern for the elderly and terminally ill, and perhaps something for you.
+Death was something distant—a sorrowful concern for the elderly and terminally ill, and perhaps something for you later.
 But the end of your life seemed so far off that it did not often cross your mind.
-But death was never for your child.
+But death was never imagined for your child.
 Now this has all changed.
-Never could this reality be imagined in advance: that death could look like this—that it could cover a child.
+Never could this reality be imagined in advance: that death could look like this—a covering for a baby.
 And, in a way, you know you will live with death for the rest of your life.

 Have you felt like this too?
 I am grieved anyone else ever has, but I know this to be shared.

 What this passage communicates is striking, and it must not be missed.
 If these days of baby loss can be considered “light and momentary,” then can you imagine how valuable, weighty, beautiful, and lasting heaven will be?
 Scripture calls for no exceptions here.
 Baby loss due to miscarriage, stillbirth, or loss after birth are included in the scope of this verse.
 Compared to heaven, this is light.
 This is momentary.

-The believer's truer reality exists in another glorious place.
-Heaven may be invisible, but it is more real than this world.
+The believer’s ultimate reality exists in another glorious place.
 Oh yes, and it is far better too—gloriously better.
-Some consider the Scriptural concept to be derived from weight, heaviness, and gravity.
+Some consider the Scriptural concept of glory to be derived from weight, heaviness, and gravity.
 The “glory” of heaven is perhaps connected with “weight,” as in “weight of splendid worthiness.”
 In a manner that cannot even be compared with earth and earthly sorrows, heaven is replete with this profound worth.
 When this life loses meaning, by comparison the next one will have infinite meaning.
 When this life loses depth, by comparison the next one will have infinite depth.
 When this life is fragile and fleeting, the next life is infinitely stable.
 It has this “weight.”
-We will need to be remade—glorified—to survive the superlative worthiness of this place we, who believe, are destined to live.
+We will need to be remade—glorified—to survive the superlative worthiness of this place where we, who believe, are destined to live.
 So, when you cast your expectations upon the place that is to come—expectations that your experience not hold these kind of tears, this kind of emptiness and longing, this kind of loss—do not for a moment fear that heaven will bend or buckle from the pressure of your rising expectations.
 You cannot cast any expectation of goodness there that is not already planned for you and, I have the hope, that is not already experienced by your child.

 When your circumstances have revealed to you how sorrowful life on this earth can be, then, suddenly, those expectations for the next life do build and build.
 When you know the depths of what child loss feels like, when you know all of the wrong that must be made right, all of the hurt that must be overcome, and the burden of death to overthrow, then you have a deeply-felt, personal need for heaven to be good, perfect, and true.
 Considering these rising expectations and needs, you are as prepared as possible to appreciate heaven.
 That is right.
 This very minute when your requirements for the next life are mounting is the very time when you can best appreciate that heaven will not disappoint you.
 Scripture promises that heaven will deliver.
 It will withstand the weight.
 In fact, it will more than withstand it.
 You do not even know how to hope for all that heaven will be.
 Heaven will greatly supersede all of your hopes.